jakub-dlu/codeShareX/README.md

 - Create code blocks in your chosen programming language
 - Choose from multiple color themes and backgrounds
 - Adjust font size for readability
-- Export code as PNG or JPEG images
+- Export code with or without surrounding background
 - Intuitive and fast user interface

 ---